Can I Use Niacinamide After An AHA/BHA Peel?

 This, in turn, will minimize the appearance of fine lines and wrinkles, resulting in a smoother complexion.

-Along with being anti-inflammatory, niacinamide is also an antioxidant that helps protect skin against harmful free radicals and other environmental aggressors, which can cause breakouts, discoloration, or premature fine lines.
+In addition to being anti-inflammatory, niacinamide is an antioxidant that helps protect skin from harmful free radicals and other environmental aggressors that can cause breakouts, discoloration, or premature fine lines.

-It provides added moisture to the skin and mixes well with other active skincare ingredients, making it an all-star ingredient worthy of all the buzz it receives.
+It adds moisture to the skin and blends well with other active skincare ingredients, making it an all-star ingredient worthy of all the buzz it receives.

 Benefits Of AHA/BHA Peels

-AHA and BHA ingredients can be found in many facial cleansers, moisturizers, toners, and, most popularly, exfoliators and peels, as a way to achieve smooth and clear skin.
+AHA and BHA ingredients are found in many facial cleansers, moisturizers, toners, and, most commonly, exfoliators and peels to achieve smooth, clear skin.

 AHA stands for alpha hydroxy acid, while BHA stands for beta hydroxy acid.

-AHAs work to exfoliate the top layer of the skin, while BHAs penetrate deeper to exfoliate the inner layers of the skin.
+AHAs work to exfoliate the top layer of the skin, while BHAs penetrate more deeply to exfoliate the inner layers.

 Both acids work to target the same skin concerns: discoloration, clogged pores, breakouts, uneven texture, and fine lines.

-The ways in which AHAs and BHAs target such concerns differ, as AHAs are water-soluble ingredients that are able to stay on the top layer of the skin to exfoliate.
+How AHAs and BHAs target such concerns differ: AHAs are water-soluble ingredients that can remain on the skin’s surface to exfoliate.

 BHAs, on the other hand, are oil-soluble, and their smaller particles allow the ingredient to absorb deeper into the skin to exfoliate.